Animal Rescue and Care

 Pets for Patriots

 Friends of Strays is honored to partner with Pets for Patriots, Inc., a not-for-profit that connects our long time resident cats and dogs with our country’s loyal service men and women.
 This increases their chance for adoption through veterans and active service members of the United States military.
-Friends of Strays offers veterans a discounted adoption fee and a wellness exam and vaccines on their one year adoption anniversary date.
+Friends of Strays waives all adoption fees for program participants.

 Whether you want to help outdoor cats or find them a nuisance, Trap-Neuter-Return is the solution.
 This involves using a humane trap to trap the cat, bring it to a clinic, have it spayed or neutered, and then return the cat to where they were trapped.
 The cat will receive an “ear tip” to indicate it has been fixed.
 If you see a cat with an ear tip, leave it where it is.
 Having fixed cats in the area prevents the birth of unwanted kittens and will stop other unfixed cats from entering the area.